119 D2C Brands That Are Disrupting India’s Consumer Market

 2. Alphavedic

 Founded in 2019 By Shrey Jain and Shruti Khare, Alphavedic is a bootstrapped D2C startup that sells Ayurvedic beauty and personal care products.
-With 24 stock keeping units (SKUs) in its kitty, the startup sells haircare products, shampoos, conditioners, lip balms, creams, among other beauty products.
+With 24 stock keeping units (SKUs) in its kitty, the startup sells haircare products, shampoos, conditioners, lip balms, creams, among other products.

 3. Anveya Living

-Founded in 2018 by serial entrepreneur Saurav Patnaik and a former FirstCry executive Vivek Singh, Anveya Living sells sustainable hair and skin care products.
+Founded in 2018 by serial entrepreneur Saurav Patnaik and former FirstCry executive Vivek Singh, Anveya Living sells sustainable hair and skin care products.

 4. Arata

-24 months later, the D2C brand’s first product was sold on its website and the company took shape.
+Two years later, the D2C brand’s first product was sold on its website and the company took shape.
 The startup derives its name from the Japanese word ‘Arata’, which means ‘fresh and new.’

 The D2C brand procures ingredients globally and locally from certified organic farms, which are developed into finished products after extensive research and development (R&D).
 The startup claims to offer zero-chemical and toxic-free personal care products that use only recycled plastic for packaging as part of its sustainability promise.